Aksinya-Bykova/mclsr-abstract/README.md

 Our preliminary experiments confirm that popularity bias is a significant bottleneck for standard sequential models.
 Specifically, integrating LogQ correction into the **SASRec** architecture yielded a substantial performance boost, nearly doubling the baseline metrics on the *Amazon-Clothing* dataset (as shown in Table 3).

+Actually I described this method to demonstrate that the last experiment doesn't mean that we implimentated SasRec with some mistakes (it would be cheating)

 ### Additional References
 [4] Yi, X., et al. 2019.
 [Sampling-Bias-Corrected Neural Modeling for Large Corpus Item Recommendations](https://research.google/pubs/sampling-bias-corrected-neural-modeling-for-large-corpus-item-recommendations/).
 In *RecSys*.